-...Heard the stats on why multitasking is bad, but can’t seem to stop doing it?
+...Heard the stats on why multitasking isn't good for you, but can’t seem to stop doing it?

 Lack of focus ranks among the most common complaints I hear from the busy entrepreneurs and ambitious leaders I work with.